apokryphus/advanced-combat-system/README.md

 If you do use it, remember to set priority for it over other mods.

+***Compatibility edits will not be publicly released.***

 Ask me for the compatibility version for E3 Quen if you want it.

 ### mod_ACS_JumpExtend is also optional.
 It increases the player's jump height by about 15 meters.
 Jumping while sprinting will jump further and higher than jumping while idle.